-How easy is it to forget the people from our past when we get caught up in our busy day-to-day lives?
+How easy is it to forget the people from our past (and even our present) when we get caught up in our busy day-to-day lives?
 To lose real connection?
-In fact, not just the people from our past but even the people from our present.
 Between work, housework, exercise, sleep, paying bills, feeding ourselves (and others) and losing time (possibly hours) going down the rabbit hole that is social media and the internet it can be far too easy to go through the day (or week, even) without having a really meaningful (i.e. not transactional) interaction with family, friends or even the barista who makes your daily coffee.

-Many of us are taking time out to disconnect from our devices which is great but I want to encourage you to use that time to connect in a meaningful way.
+Many of us are taking time out to disconnect from our screens which is great but I want to encourage you to use that time to connect in a meaningful way.

-We might have lots of Facebook friends or Instagram followers but I don’t think “likes” and “comments” on Facebook really count as connection.
-They may give you some vague idea of what’s going on in your friend’s life but no real detail; no nitty gritty.
-To me, connection has to be one-on-one, preferably face-to-face or voice-to-voice but I’ll accept email or text at a pinch but it’s not the same as hearing someone’s voice or seeing their face (even if it is online).
+We might have lots of Facebook friends or Instagram followers but I don’t think “likes” and “comments” on Facebook really count as connections.
+They may give you some vague idea of what’s going on in your friend’s life but no real detail; no nitty-gritty.
+To me, a connection has to be one-on-one, preferably face-to-face or voice-to-voice.
+I’ll accept email or text at a pinch but it’s not the same as hearing someone’s voice or seeing their face (even if it is online).

-Sometimes we can kid ourselves that we are connected.
+Sometimes we can kid ourselves that we are connecting but are we really?

 Is there a health benefit to connecting?